vladimirshkoda/redis-bindings/README.md

 [![Build Status](https://travis-ci.org/vladimirshkoda/redis-bindings.svg?branch=master)](
 https://travis-ci.org/vladimirshkoda/redis-bindings)

-Redis bindings is an attempt to bring Redis types to Python as native ones.
+Redis bindings is an attempt to bring Redis types into Python as native ones.
 It is based on [redis-py](https://github.com/andymccurdy/redis-py) and has the following types implemented so far:

 * [RedisList](https://redis.io/commands#list)